Category: Email / Inbox tools

 Rule: If using the inbox requires paying a recurring subscription instead of creating a free account immediately, HEY fails first.

-Why Gmail fits students
+Why Gmail fits Students better

 Where Gmail wins